ChristofferKarlsson/compute-engine-workshop/4-load-balancing/README.md

 ### Backend services and backends
-As stated earlier, a backend service consists of a health check and one or more backends.
+As stated earlier, a backend service consists of health checks and one or more backends.

+#### Health checks
-For our backend service to know if the instances in the backends are healthy and ready to receive traffic, you use [health checks](https://cloud.google.com/compute/docs/load-balancing/health-checks).
+For our backend service to know if the instances in the backends are healthy and ready to receive traffic, they use [health checks](https://cloud.google.com/compute/docs/load-balancing/health-checks).
-You use different health checks depending on your instances.
+You can use different health checks depending on your instances.

 The health check that you are going to use is the HTTP health check.
 The HTTP health check determines the health of the instance by the returned status code, where a standard `200` is considered healthy.
-The HTTP health check can be setup on a specific path on the server, such as `/status`.
+If wanted, the HTTP health check can be setup on a specific path on the server, such as `/status`.
+This allows you to setup a specific health page that check integrations and whatnot that might be of interest.

-(TODO: Write more about how health checks affect instances and traffic.)
+(TODO: Write more about how health checks affect instances and traffic?)

 The health check command is located under `gcloud compute health-checks`